megaoptim/megaoptim-wp/readme.txt

 = Can i manage multiple sites separately with sub-accounts?
     You can create sub-account for your client and transfer tokens to the sub-account balance.
 This way your client will have separate account and api key and you will be managing it.
 You have the option to add or remove api tokens from it.

-= Which compression level should i use? =
-     For most of the websites **intelligent** method is enough, it auto determines the level of compression of the image that works best for the human eye.
-The **ultra** mode is similar to **intelligent** but goes a bit further to save more space.
-If you are willing to sacrifice small bits of the image quality then this mode is the way to go.
-Finally, with the lossless method the service attempts to optimize the images without touching the image quality.
-It is not recommended method if you are looking for google pagespeed score or page load speed.

-= I am using PHP 5.2 but want to still use the plugin? =
-    MegaOptim plugin supports PHP 5.3 or newer, but no worries.
-We offer up to one hour support to upgrade your hosting account with newer PHP version if you have access to do so.

-= Is the plugin compatible with WP offload S3 and WP Stateless? =
-    Not fully compatible, but we are already working and testing this feature.
-It will be released soon.

 = Can i optimize the WordPress Media Library =
-    Sure, just go to MegaOptim > Optimizer and in the top right select \"WP Media Library\" and start the process!
+    Sure, just go to Media > MegaOptim and in the top right select \"WP Media Library\" and start the process!

 = Can i backup and restore the images? =
     Yes, MegaOptim have option to backup the images and it is enabled by default.
 You can alawys restore the original images if there is backup.

 = What image formats can be optimized? =
-    MegaOptim supports JPEG, PNG, GIF (animated or non animated)
+    MegaOptim supports JPEG, PNG, GIF (animated or non animated) and WebP

-= Does the plugin optimizes the images in cloud or in my website's server? =
-    No. The plugin will send every image to our API service and all the processing is done by our powerful servers.
-You won't notice any slowdown while the optimizer is running.

 = Do i need separate tokens for WebP Images?
     No, WebP versions are free of charge!

+= Is there WP CLI commands to run MegaOptim optimizer or restore?
+    Yes, Please check the <a href="https://megaoptim.com/tools/wordpress/">documentation</a>.

+= Does the plugin optimizes the images on the site server and drains resources? =
+    The plugin does not install libraries for compression.
+Each image is sent to our servers and optimized by them to avoid resource drain on the website server.

 = What payment methods do you support? =
     We support both PayPal and Credit Card via Paddle.
 The payments can be recurring or onetime.